 Chinese Language Teachers Association (CLTA) | www.clta-us.org

-Primarily an organization of college and university faculty of Chinese language, the CLTA has expanded its membership in recent years to include K-12 Chinese language teachers and offers publications, conferences, and K-16 articulation efforts that span all levels.
-The organization has celebrated its 50th year (1962-2012).
+Started in 1962, CLTA is primarily an organization of college and university faculty of Chinese language; the CLTA has also expanded its membership to include K-12 Chinese language teachers and offers publications, conferences, and K-16 articulation efforts that span all levels.

 The Chinese government, through its office for Chinese language learning, the Hanban, has funded Confucius Institutes throughout the United States to support Chinese language learning.
 Through these institutes, K-12 schools are provided with a guest Chinese language teacher for three-years to inaugurate a program.
-For more information on Confucius Institutes in your state, mouse over your state on the map created by the US-China Institute at the University of Southern California and contact an institute in your state.
+For more information on Confucius Institutes in your area, scroll through the "America" tab in the center of the page for a list of regional locations.

 Council of Less Commonly Taught Languages: CouncilNet | www.councilnet.org

 The CouncilNet, the online network for organizations representing

 the less commonly taught languages (LCTLs) in the United States, is designed

 to address the communication and information needs of the members of the